Healthy Pregnancy, Healthy Child

 In order to decrease the number of global child deaths, a set of action plans were created for every relevant community member that interacts with children.
 Raising a child and seeing them grow up healthy is a job for more than just parents.
 ESARO engages religious leaders, community leaders, school teachers, health mobilizers, NGOs, CFOs, and parents and guardians.

-By providing relevant information for maternal and child health to all parties, we can increase the mortality rate of children and their mothers.
+By providing relevant information for maternal and child health to all parties, we can decrease the mortality rate of children and their mothers.
 The mobilization guides and toolkits outline necessary measures to keep children and mothers healthy from early pregnancy into early childhood.
 Our guides come with interactive info-graphics, a video overview, and an easy to access website.
 If all actors do their part in promoting healthy practices, we can ensure mothers and their children live long and healthy lives.

 Strong Women, Strong Voices – Bolivia is a program supported by the US Department of State in Bolivia.
 It expanded on PCI Media Impact's gender-based violence work in Bolivia, Colombia and Peru with the same name, reusing some of the same drama episodes while developing an additional mini-series as well.
 It put a strong emphasis on extending the program's reach to all corners of the country through the training and mobilization of a large number of radio journalists.